Embrace the Calm

 If you feel a pull or a stretch, the sensation will only intensify countering the active relaxation.

-Come explore Restorative Yoga Class at Yoga District:
+Come explore Restorative Yoga Class at Yoga District by signing up here

-During this 2 hour workshop, your body and mind will cool and ease the from the intensity of the summer.
+During a typical Restorative workshop, your body and mind will become cool and at ease.
 Students will be guided through a series of gentle stretches and comfortable restorative poses.
-This will be combine with breathing practices, visualization, and meditation for the summer season.
+This will be combine with breathing practices, visualization, and meditation.
 It is designed to lead the body to gently open and release into a deep relaxation.
-Hands-on healing and aromatherapy will be offered.

 Join me and you might just fall in love with the Restorative Yoga!